Change File(s) Date & Timestamp via CMD or PowerShell

 How to change file date and timestamp using CMD

-This command will change the creation, last modification and last access date and time (in that order) of example.txt to March 15, 2023, 10:22:30 AM.
-You must use the same date and time format: “dd-mm-yyyy hh:mm:ss“.
+This command updates the creation, last modified, and last accessed dates and times for example.txt to March 15, 2023, at 10:22:30 AM.
+Remember to stick to the “dd-mm-yyyy hh:mm:ss” format.

-If you have issue modifying the date and time attributes of a file due to permission error, read: How to Take Ownership of a File, Folder or Drive in Windows 11.
+If you run into trouble changing a file because of permissions, check out: How to Take Ownership of a File, Folder or Drive in Windows 11.

 nircmd setfiletime "example.txt" now now now